 "We were not content to be victims.
 We refused to wait for an immediate fiery end or the slow poisoning of our world.
 We refused to sit idly in terror as the so-called great powers took us past nuclear dusk and brought us recklessly close to nuclear midnight.
 We rose up.
 We shared our stories of survival.
 We said: humanity and nuclear weapons cannot coexist."

 - Setsuko Thurlow, Nobel Lecture, on behalf of ICAN, 2017

 You meet with dignitaries around the world, spreading your message and urging international leaders to abandon the bombs that killed your family, that annihilated your home.
 They hear your stories.

-75 years after you saw that blinding light, after you were crushed by that rubble, you haven’t stopped raising your voice.
-You call on all countries to sign and ratify the Treaty on the Prohibition of Nuclear Weapons.
+Seven decades years after you saw that blinding light, after you were crushed by that rubble, you haven’t stopped raising your voice.
+You call on all countries to sign and ratify the Treaty on the Prohibition of Nuclear Weapons (TPNW).
 You call on all countries to destroy their stockpile of humanity-ending weapons.
-You have been working tirelessly to make this appeal for 75 years.
-And now, you call on the next generation to join you.
+You have never flagged in making this appeal.

 Do you like this page?